MathStuff/Matrices/README.md

 C.obj #Returns the string form of the Matrix object which can be evaluated to create the same matrix

 C.seed #Returns the seed used to generate the random numbers in the matrix, returns None if matrix wasn't filled randomly.
 Seed can be changed to refill the matrix in-place

+C.fill #Returns the value or distribution of which the matrix was filled with.
+Can be used to refill the matrix inplace

 C.intForm #Returns integer form of the matrix